lolmaxz/staff-handbooks/docs/server-staff-handbook/onboarding/onboarding.md

 - **Ask questions**: Better to ask than make mistakes
 - **Stay updated**: Check for policy changes regularly
 - **Be patient**: Learning takes time - we're here to help!
+- **Shadow Moderators**: As a Cutie Helper, observe how Moderators handle situations
   :::

 Welcome to the team! 🎉